AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Results

 \subsection{LLM Performance}

 The integration of RAG led to improvement in predictive performance of the LLM.
-When evaluated against the full dataset using ground truth pain labels at 48 and 72 hours, the accuracy of pain probability predictions increased from baseline values of 0.662 and 0.652 to 0.774 and 0.744, respectively.
+When evaluated against the full dataset using ground truth pain labels at 48 and 72 hours, the accuracy increased from 0.650 and 0.662 to 0.744 and 0.774, respectively.
 These improvements were most pronounced in cases with sparse, noisy, or incomplete input data, where the retrieved external knowledge helped resolve inconsistencies and provided clinical context that was otherwise missing from structured features alone.

 To enhance the model’s predictive accuracy and clinical interpretability, multiple prompt versions were iteratively designed and evaluated by clinical experts.
 The refinement process focused on improving the model’s ability to reason over complex patient data and generate reliable pain forecasts at 48 and 72 hours.